Model United Nations Program

 - 1-Day Training - March 2024

 - Summit- Friday April 26-Sunday April 28, 2024

 - Camp Pali Mountain, Running Springs, CA

 Delegates can expect a curriculum that includes a thorough orientation of the overall MUN program and its program areas, as well as cultural acceptance, public speaking, and leadership skills.
-Programs will have a strong emphasis on the Universal Declaration of Human Rights.
+Programs will have a strong emphasis on the UN’s Sustainable Development Goals.
 Delegates also receive an introduction to the staff, role training, and a chance to meet other middle school students outside of their local area.

 When attending the Model United Nations Summit, ambassadors take on the roles of their country’s UN representatives, committee chairs, and presiding officers.
 They get to put their research and newfound knowledge to work as they perform their roles and explore how the United Nations is run.
 In this unique experience, they deal with international issues that affect our world.
 Delegates leave this experience with greater knowledge of the world around them and social skills that they can use for life!